Practical Leverage-Based Sampling for Low-Rank Tensor Decomposition: Numerical results

 We give some examples of the components computed for this tensor in \cref{fig:reddit-factor6,fig:reddit-factor18,fig:reddit-factor19}.
+A component is the collection of matched matrix columns, i.e., component $j$ is $\Ak{1}(:,j)$, $\Ak{2}(:,j)$, and $\Ak{3}(:,j)$.
 We cannot show the entirety of any component since the smallest dimension is 176k.
 Instead, we show the top-25 highest-magnitude subreddits, the top-25 highest-magnitude words, and the top 1000 highest-magnitude users as bar charts.
 The length of a bar represents the magnitude and the color represents the \emph{overall} prevalence in the data, on a scale of zero to one.
-In this manner, blue colors indicate rarer words or subreddits and are of interest since they are less likely to appear in many factors. \begin{itemize} \item \Cref{fig:reddit-factor6} shows component 6 (of 25) which is focused on non-U.S. news.
+In this manner, blue colors indicate rarer words or subreddits and are of interest since they are less likely to appear in many factors. \begin{itemize}[leftmargin=0.5cm] \item \Cref{fig:reddit-factor6} shows component 6 (of 25) which is focused on non-U.S. news.
 The word factor includes rarer words like countries (stemmed to ``countri'') and world.
-One can see the top subreddits include ``worldnews'', ``europe'', ``unitedkingdom'', ``canada'', ``australia'', ``syriancivilwar'', ``india'', ``Israel'', ``UkraineConflict'', and ``Scotland''. \item \Cref{fig:reddit-factor18} shows component 6 (of 25) focused on soccer and sports.
+One can see the top subreddits include ``worldnews'', ``europe'', ``unitedkingdom'', ``canada'', ``australia'', ``syriancivilwar'', ``india'', ``Israel'', ``UkraineConflict'', and ``Scotland''. \item \Cref{fig:reddit-factor18} shows component 18 (of 25) focused on soccer and sports.
 The top words include ``player'', ``team'', ``leagu'' (stemmed version of league), ``goal'', ``fan'', and ``club''.
 The top subreddits include ``soccer'', ``reddevils'', ``Gunners'', ``FIFA'', ``LiverpoolIFC'', etc. \item \Cref{fig:reddit-factor19} shows component 19 (of 25) focused on movies and television, with a lean toward science fiction and fantasy.
 The top words include ``movi[e]'', ``film'', ``watch'', and ``charact[er]''.
 The top subreddits include ``movies'', ``television'', ``StarWars'', ``gameofthrones'', ``marvelstudios'', etc. \end{itemize}